- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 All redox reactions in the body are tied at some level to the photoelectric effect, water, and the electromagnetic force.

 Glutathione production in cells links the photoelectric effect in foods.
 When we are oxidized, we use up our stores of cysteine and glutathione.
-Excessive inflammation, from any cause, does not allows us to replenish its levels and it does not allow us to separate water into its positive and negative charges and create large exclusion zones.
+Excessive inflammation, from any cause, does not allow us to replenish its levels and it does not allow us to separate water into its positive and negative charges and create large exclusion zones.
 This limits energy production in a cell while slowly degrading cell signaling.

 All these coupled metabolic pathways use proteins that use transition metals as catalysts to lower the energy of activation of all coupled metabolic pathways.
 Coupling of pathways is done by proteins that act like Maxwell Demons to minimize energy loss and keep entropy low.
 This means that cysteine has to be included in the RNA and DNA motifs of these “molecular demons proteins” to signal the redox status.
 This explains why glutathione is loaded with cysteine in its 3D molecular structure for this specific reason.
 These facts should make it clear how important redox reactions are in wellness and in aging.